 My practice as a whole explores themes surrounding female identity, desire and mortality through the framework of figurative painting.
-These themes come from a very personal, introspective place of loosing a parent very young, growing up in a predominantly female family, and having a mother and aunt who are both portrait painters.
-This all resulted in a fascination with the human from, especially female which has been with me since early childhood.
+These themes come from a very personal place of loosing a parent very young, growing up in a predominantly female family, and having a mother and aunt who are both portrait painters.
+The resulting fascination with the power of images and the human from, especially female has been with me since early childhood.

 For me the question of meaning always emerges as an essential part in this cycle of life, death and creation, in which the experience of our own mortality, and the transient nature of life play a vital role in the search for meaning and identity, and almost always provide the fuel for the desire to create.

-In my work I aim to continue exploring these ideas, revealing and stumbling across new layers of meaning, whilst honing my technical skills, experimenting and evolving the work.
-In the end however my ambition in creating paintings is not necessarily to coax the viewer into thinking about any of the themes and ideas which pervade my consciousness, but to stir something within the viewer, to provoke feeling.
+My work allows me to explore these ideas, revealing and stumbling across new layers of meaning.
+In the end however my ambition in creating paintings is not to coax the viewer into thinking about any of the themes and ideas which pervade my consciousness, but to stir something within the viewer, to provoke feeling.